2016 and 2018 Philippine Olympic Committee elections: Transition

 Shortly after Vargas' election as POC President, a transition team consisting of Karen Tanchanco, football general secretary Edwin Gastanes and basketball legal counsel Edgardo Francisco was formed to "ensure a smooth transition of the POC’s files, records and properties".

 Vargas decided to retain Julian Camacho as chef de mission of the Philippine delegation to the 2018 Asian Games.
 Monsour del Rosario, Jonnee Go, and Joey Romasanta remains chef de mission of the 2019 Southeast Asian Games, 2010 Youth Summer Olympics, and 2020 Summer Olympics respectively.
 Camacho later resigned from his post.

 Businessman and sports patron Manny Pangilinan has provided ₱20 million as seed money to the POC.
 Cecilio Pedro of Hanabishi and Lamoiyan, and Alfrancis Chua sports head of San Miguel Corporation has also pledged support.
 Vargas said that they will form a "NSA-type" committee to deal with the issue regarding the POC's alleged unliquidated funds provided by the Philippine Sports Commission for its NSAs.

 To cool-off hostilities Vargas has expressed writing off debts of the NSA as a possible option.

-Vargas and Tolentino were sworn in before Philippine President Rodrigo Duterte in a simple ceremony at the Malacañang Palace on 5 March 2018 which marked the official start of their terms.
+Vargas and Tolentino were sworn in before Philippine President Rodrigo Duterte in a simple ceremony at Malacañang Palace on 5 March 2018 which marked the official start of their terms.